nhz2/ChunkCodecs.jl/README.md

 #### Requirements for `encode` to work
 `encode` will throw an error if the following conditions aren't met.

-1. The input data is stored contiguous memory.
+1. The input data is stored in contiguous memory.
 1. The input length is in `ChunkCodecCore.decoded_size_range(e)`

 For example: